Ladder99/fanuc-driver/README.md

 ![fanuc-driver_machine](docs/fanuc-driver_machine.png)

 A `Machine` instance includes:
-* connectivity information
+* native connectivity information
+* data output post-processor (`Handler`)
 * data collection strategy (`Collector`)
 * data collection transformation (`Veneer`)

-* data change and error callbacks
+### Handlers

+A `Handler` is an observation post-processor and interface to target systems.

 ### Collectors

-A `Collector` is a strategy to apply and peel veneers to reveal observations in near real-time.
+A `Collector` is a strategy to apply and peel veneers to reveal observations from native data in near real-time.

 ### Veneers

 A `Veneer` is a thin transformation layer.
 When peeled, each veneer reveals an observation.
 Veneers can be applied/peeled as a whole.
 Veneers can be sliced and applied/peeled across logical boundaries.
-Atomic values should be used for slicing veneers as they are used to form the MQTT topic.
+Atomic values should be used for slicing veneers.
 Sliced veneers must be marked before peeling in order to understand their logical placement downstream.

 ### Veneering